Bhuvan-Desai21/Bake-Mate-AI/README.md

 OR
 You can test Bake Mate AI in your local machine by cloning the repo. make sure to visit console.groq.com to get your own api key for free for using Bake-Mate

-**Note**: The current version uses local storage for saving orders, meaning your order data will not persist across sessions or devices.
-To fully test its capabilities with a database, clone the repository to your local machine and run the app with your preferred cloud-based database setup.

 ## Advanced Features
 - **Powered by Llama3 70B Model**: Bake Mate AI utilizes the Llama3 70B model for advanced Natural Language Processing (NLP), enabling impressive conversational capabilities.